gabrieleara/rtdag/tools/rt-dag/rt-dag/readme.md

 # How does it work ?

-The user describes a certain real-time DAG (see [dag.h](./dag.h) for an example) which represents a parallel workload and this application launches this DAG app, mimicking its actual computation and communication requirements of each task.
+The user describes a certain real-time DAG (see [dag.h](./dag.h) or [minimal.yaml](./minimal.yaml) for an example) which represents a parallel workload and this application launches this DAG app, mimicking its actual computation and communication requirements of each task.

 The *main* function works as a task launcher that creates **threads(or processes)** to run the tasks and creates the **thread-safe queues (or POSIX named shared memory)** to represent the edges of the DAG.
 This queue is created for every edge.
 Each edge has one sender/receiver pair; the source task is the only one that writes in the queue, while the target task is the only one that reads from the queue.
 A multicast-like communication has to be broken down into multiple queues.
 A queue is named by combining the names of the source and target tasks.
 For instance, an mq named *n0_n1* connects the tasks *n0* and *n1*.